Sudhanshu2110/Sudhanshu2110/README.md

-<h3 align="center">Hey 🙋‍♂️ I am Sarvesh I'm Full Stack Dev</h3>
+<h3 align="center">Hey 🙋‍♂️ I am Sudhanshu I'm Front End Developer</h3>

-- 🌱 I work as a Full Stack Developer.
+- 🌱 I work as a Front End Developer.
-- 🔭 I'm currently Learning Typescript, Next JS, Docker, and AWS.
+- 🔭 I'm currently Learning Typescript, Next JS and AWS.
 - 👯 I’m looking to collaborate on:
     Fullstack projects
 - 👇 Here are some of the projects I worked on while learning web development.
 Please check it out.